Want to know how to recover from stroke quickly? Well, you’re in luck!

 1. Focus Your Attention on the Most Important Thing…

-Quick tip: The fastest way to recover movement after stroke is with high repetition of stroke rehab exercises at home.
+Quick tip: Improve mobility quickly by performing high repetition of stroke rehab exercises at home.

 Repetition should be your #1 focus if you want to recover from stroke quickly.

 Repetition activates neuroplasticity, your brain’s built-in mechanism for rewiring itself and creating efficiency.
 This is how you will rebuild your skills after stroke and regain independence.

 Tools like Flint Rehab’s FitMi are designed to help you improve movement after stroke quickly because of this very concept.